Shopify Hatchful Review 2023: Free Logo Maker, but Is It Any Good?

 It all started in 2004 with three friends wanting to sell snowboards and accessories online.
-Unimpressed with what was available, the trio created their own webshop (Snowdevil), hosting it on a service that would later be introduced to the market as Shopify.
+Unimpressed with what was available, the trio created their own webshop (Snowdevil), hosting it on a service that would later enter the market as Shopify.
 Today, it's one of the most well-known ecommerce platforms, catering to online businesses of all shapes and sizes.

-Shopify offers a range of different tools that assist the owners of web stores, one of which is a logo maker.
-Known as Hatchful, with it, you can create a professional-looking logo in a matter of minutes, at absolutely no cost.
+Shopify offers a range of different tools for web store owners, one of which is a logo maker.
+Known as Hatchful*, anyone can use it to create a professional-looking logo in a matter of minutes, at absolutely no cost.
 Too good to be true?
 Let's find out.

-Can be used to create a logo in just a few minutes
+Can create a logo in just a few minutes

 Underwhelming number of designs

 Few customization options

 Unclear legal situation in regards to usage rights